 Dietitian Approved Meals

 Each menu has been approved by a registered dietitian and provides between ⅓ to ½ of the recommended daily nutritional allowance.
 Diabetic substitutions are available upon request.
+Monthly menus can be found in our ADRC Newsletter.
+Click on the link at the bottom of this page to see this month's newsletter and menu.

 A suggested donation of $3 is asked for each meal.
 No eligible person will be denied a meal because of inability to make a donation.
 Funding for the Senior Meal Program is provided by Title III (Older Americans Act), local funds and participant donations.